Siege of Jalalabad (1928–1929): December 1928

 On 1 December, the garrison made a sortie under cover of artillery and machine-gun fire, and drove the insurgents back to the hills south of Jalalabad.
 The investment was, however, continued.
-On 5 December, rebels launched a large addault to capture Jalalabad, but loyalist troops repelled the attack; the rebels suffered 800 casualties and many prisoners were taken.
+On 5 December, rebels launched a large assault to capture Jalalabad, but loyalist troops repelled the attack; the rebels suffered 800 casualties and many prisoners were taken.
 On 9 December, an armistice was arranged between the two sides, pending negotiation of a settlement.

 On 14 December, it was reported that Shinwari rebels were not observing the truce, and that bombing operations were underway.

 During the night of 17–18 December, Mohmands under the leadership of the Chaknaur Mullah occupied Dakka without fighting.
 There was no disturbance, and the Sarhaddar remained in the town.
 In Kabul, the Afghan Government began to recruit tribal levies with energy.
 The reason for this step appeared to be that no reliance could be placed upon the troops.

 The negotiations between the insurgents and the Afghan Government were unsuccessful.
 Ghulam Sadiq returned to Kabul by air, taking with him the rebels' terms, which included: